 The London Philharmonic Orchestra has been performing at Southbank Centre’s Royal Festival Hall since it opened in 1951, becoming Resident Orchestra in 1992.
 It also has residencies in Brighton and Eastbourne, and performs regularly around the UK.
 The Orchestra frequently tours abroad: highlights of the 2016/17 season include visits to New York, Germany, Hungary, Spain, France, Belgium, The Netherlands and Switzerland.

 The Orchestra broadcasts regularly on television and radio, and has recorded soundtracks for numerous films including The Lord of the Rings.
 In 2005 it began releasing live, studio and archive recordings on its own CD label.

-We are thrilled to support the London Philharmonic Orchestra’s co-production with The Royal Opera House and the Curve Theatre, Leicester for Ravi Shankar’s only opera, Sukanya.
+We were thrilled to support the London Philharmonic Orchestra’s co-production with The Royal Opera House and the Curve Theatre, Leicester for Ravi Shankar’s only opera, Sukanya in May 2017.